lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Introduction {#Introduction}

-This document defines the Static Context Header Compression (SCHC) framework, which provides both header compression and fragmentation functionalities.
+This document defines the Static Context Header Compression (SCHC) framework, which provides both a header compression mechanism and an optional fragmentation mechanism.
 SCHC has been designed for Low Power Wide Area Networks (LPWAN).

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices sleep most of the time and may only receive data during short periods of time after transmission, in order to preserve battery.
 LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).